AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

     phase.addEqualCon(PhaseRegion,AnEqualCon(),XtUVars,OPVars,SPVars)

-It further emphasized that you do not have to include every variable in a phase region for every constraint.
-Instead, they may (and should) be written in terms of only the variables they actually need.
+It should be further emphasized that you do not have to include every variable in a phase region for every constraint.
 For example, below we add a constraint involving the second and third state variables from the last time-varying state in the trajectory, as well as the first ODE parameter and second static parameter.
+Instead, they can (and generally should) be written in terms of only the variables they actually need.
+This might allow you to reuse a constraint on a different problem where the indexes or ordering of input variables change.

 .. code-block:: python